 Easy to use and fun to play with, walkie talkies make great gifts for 6 year old boys.

 Chutes and Ladders

-Another classic game that remains a favorite for kids — my own included.
+Another classic game that remains a favorite for kids — my own included, Chutes and Ladders is one of the best gifts for 6 year old boys.
 The first player to reach the 100 square wins.
-It’s a game of chance but for some reason, my kids always win.
+It’s a game of chance, but for some reason, my kids always win.
 What’s up with that?